Dietetics BSc (Hons)Study level: Undergraduate

 British Dietetics Association (BDA)

-This course is accredited by the BDA for the 2022/23 intake.
-If the accreditations of this course change, we will notify applicants and students as soon as possible.
+This course is accredited1 by the BDA for the 2023/24 intake.
 In addition, through completing the Food and Food Production module you will qualify for a Level 2 food safety certificate accredited by the Chartered Institute of Environmental Health.